How often should I do emergency drills?

 How much does EVA Emergency cost?

 The first 30 days are free so you can test it and see if it is useful for your team and at your workplace.
 After that you’ll have to pay a monthly subscription fee which depends on the number of registered users you plan to have and your site characteristics.
-The cost will be charged in your local currency and won’t be affected by exchange rate variations.
+The cost will be charged in your local currency and won’t be affected by changes in the exchange rates.

 Can EVA Emergency substitute other emergency tools?